8 min read

 The European Digital Identity Wallet isn't just for government services.

-However, even if the regulation doesn't impact your business, it is important to note that the goal is to have over 80% of Europeans equipped with a digital wallet by 2030, so you should prepare to embrace them.
+However, even if the regulation doesn't impact your business, it is important to note that the goal is to have over 80% of Europeans equipped with a digital wallet by 2030, so you would benefit from embracing them.

 Why do we need the EUDI Wallet?